pothos/bpf-cgroup-filter/README.md

 You can use this to specify an `IPIngressFilterPath` or `IPEgressFilterPath` for systemd services (>= 243).
-Here an example with ping running as root in a temporary systemd scope (or service) with an ingress filter but no egress filter.
+Here an example with ping running in a temporary systemd system scope (or service) with an ingress filter but no egress filter.
+You can also use user scopes without `sudo` by passing `--user`.

 ```
 $ sudo systemd-run -p IPIngressFilterPath=/sys/fs/bpf/cgroup-sock-drop --scope ping 127.0.0.1